go4cas/tash-starter-template/README.md

 ## Getting Started

-Simplye click the **Use this template** button of this repo, and follow the [Github Guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+Simply click the **Use this template** button of this repo, and follow the [Github Guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 ### Installing